Criminal Investigations Unit

 The Dunn County Sheriff's Office currently has three full-time deputies trained as a Drug Recognition Expert.
 There are approximately 130 certified DREs in the State of Wisconsin.
 The DRE is often times utilized by other Dunn County deputies and is also asked to assist other area police agencies in some cases.
 The Dunn County Sheriff's Office DRE program is funded by the Wisconsin Department of Transportation.

 DREs undergo approximately 152 hours of classroom training and field training with drugs.
 The training is extensive and detailed.
 DREs must undergo recertification training annually and keep up-to-date with related training or they lose their certification and "expert" status.

 The Dunn County Sheriff's K-9 Unit consists of two specifically trained K-9's.
 The K-9 unit services the Sheriff's Office and is available to other police agencies in Dunn County that request its assistance.
 K-9 officers undergo training to keep their skills sharp so they are ready when called for duty.

 The Dunn County K-9 units also provide aid to other police agencies in West-Central Wisconsin that may request their assistance.
 To request Dunn County's K-9 assistance, please contact the Sheriff's Office Communications Center at 715-232-1348.

-The Patrol Division consists of 14 full-time deputies, supervised by three patrol sergeants and one field services captain.
+The Patrol Division consists of 17 full-time deputies, supervised by four patrol sergeants and one field services captain.

 Patrol Deputies are responsible for responding to all calls for service and handling initial investigations of cases.
 They are the first to respond to the public's request for help and the first to respond to emergency 911 and non-emergency calls.
 Approximately 14,000 incidents are handled by deputies throughout the year.